adhywiranata/ngopract-graphql-ft-express/README.md

 }
 ```

-- [03- GraphQL Query](https://github.com/adhywiranata/ngopract-graphl-ft-express/tree/03-graphql-query), sampe as 01, but without using buildSchema method and use GraphQLObject instead.
+- [03- GraphQL Query](https://github.com/adhywiranata/ngopract-graphl-ft-express/tree/03-graphql-query), the end result is the same as step 01, but built without using `buildSchema` method and use GraphQLObject instead.